ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # (3) Enrich the DFD with service tags

-Finding the candidate implementations for our data platform requires to match the DFD and service graphs
+Building our blueprint requires to match the DFD and service graphs

 To do so, *the two must share the same characterization*

-- Each process and repository in the DFD is enriched with the tags from the previously identified taxonomies
+- Each process and repository in the DFD is enriched with the tags from the previously identified taxonomy
-- To characterize them, clients answer an additional set of questions that are driven by the tag taxonomies
+    - To characterize them, clients answer an additional set of questions driven by the tag taxonomy

 ::: {.fragment}